drowe67/radae/README.md

 1. Working SNR measure, perhaps pilot based.
 Maybe use ML for this, e.g. train against known SNR?

+1. Roughness on david & peter samples.
+Try combining quantized and unquantized features to figure out which features are causing most of the issues.
+Compare to passthrough, e.g. try increasing weight of voicing measure.
+It could be about the balance between low and high SNR.
+Either the range, or how the distortion gets weighted depending on the SNR.
+For example "flat" weighting would bias towards low SNR since the low SNR distortion tends to be a lot higher.

 1. Way to characterise channels, e.g. visualise impulse response, measure delay spread.

 1. Automated tests: (a) just run inference and make sure nothing is broken (b) run in didgital mode, measure BER at one point, multipath test mode, will check out a lot of code (like pilot stuff).